DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Introduction

-Recent papers use realised measures as predictors for realised volatility, improving the volatility prediction accuracy of classic models \citep{hansen2012realised}.
-These realised measures, which are non-parametric estimators of the variation of an asset's price during a time gap, are a tool that extracts and summarises information contained in high-frequency data \citep{andersen2010parametric}.
+Recent advancements have addressed some of these challenges by incorporating realised measures as predictors for realised volatility, thereby enhancing the prediction accuracy of classic models \citep{hansen2012realised, patton2022bespoke}.
+Realised measures, non-parametric estimators of an asset price variation over a time interval, extract and summarize information embedded in high-frequency data \citep{andersen2010parametric}.
+Moreover, ongoing research continues to introduce novel methodologies for computing realised measures.
+E.g., \citet{pascalau2023increasing} proposes a new approach to estimate and forecast realised volatility that contrast to the usual calendar approach. \\

 However, methodologies that take advantage of realised measures require pre-processing steps to use them, as they cannot directly model the complex relations exhibited by intraday financial data.
-In contrast, our work uses raw high-frequency data as input to the model, which requires no pre-processing of data and avoids its associated consequences, as data dismissing due to the microstructure noise linked to higher intraday data's sampling frequencies.
+One concrete example of this pre-processing is the procedure followed to obtain the realised measures themselves, which summarises vectors of daily intraday high-frequency data into single scalars to avoid managing the microstructure noise associated with the former.
+In contrast, our approach uses raw high-frequency data as input to the model, eliminating the need for data preprocessing and mitigating associated drawbacks, such as information loss during the aggregation of intraday data into daily realised measures.
+Our proposed model is capable of directly handling the microstructure noise linked to higher intraday data's sampling frequencies.\\

-Among the methodologies employing realised measures, the HEAVY model \citep{shephard2010realising} is of special appeal among industry practitioners \citep{karanasos2022emerging, papantonis2022improving, yuan2022high}.
-HEAVY is based on insights from the ARCH architecture, with superior performance over other classical benchmarks, as shown in Section \ref{sec:experiments}.